nathanbuchar/hapi-glee/README.md

 Second, we'll need to format our routes so that **Glee** can filter them by scope.
 You'll likely want to save your routes in a separate file called `routes.js`.

-Then, to add a scope to a route, simply enter the scope as the `config.app.scope` property. `scope` may be either a string, or an array of strings.
+Then, to add a scope to a route, simply enter the scope as the `config.plugins.glee.scope` property. `scope` may be either a string, or an array of strings.
 If any of these match any of the labels that was defined when setting up the connection, then the route will be registered with the server.

 If a route does not explicitly define a scope, it is assumed to be always available, and will be registered.